Come as You Are (sex shop)

 Come As You Are is a sex-positive sex shop located in Toronto, Ontario, Canada.
-It was founded in 1997 by Cory Silverberg, Sandra Haar, and Carey Grey as a democratic worker-owner cooperative in the model of the United States–based Good Vibrations.
+It was founded in 1997 by Cory Silverberg, Sandra Haar, and Carey Grey as a democratic worker-owner cooperative in the model of the American Good Vibrations.

 Overview

 Come As You Are Co-operative has an educational and community-based mandate, to provide a store where people can access sex information and products.
 The sex shop has a focus on making sexuality products accessible for disabled people..
 The co-op also provided Canada's only sex toy recycling program, and provides gender affirming gear via their GenderGear site.

+Come As You Are has had multiple locations since their inception, including at 493 Queen St. West.
+In 2016, they closed their brick and mortal store and became online-only until fall 2020, when they moved to 254 Augusta Avenue in Kensington Market.
+In 2026, they moved to 464 College St., near the corner of College and Bathurst and kitty-corner to Sneaky Dee's.

 Education

 Come As You Are offers sex education, health workshops by notable sex-positive authors and educators, including Susie Bright, Carol Queen, Emily Nagoski, and others.
 The co-op also provides education outreach workshops to local community groups and universities.

 In 2013, Come As You Are won The Co-operators' National Co-op Challenge with a proposal to bring their educational outreach to communities across Canada.